web-deps/odom/README.md

 3. **Components**: You can create components of the following types:
    1. Local Components: Local to a script or module.
    2. Single-file Components: Using ES modules or HTML files.
-   3. Multiple-file Components: Using seperate files for markup, styles and main JavaScript code.
+   3. Multiple-file Components: Using separate files for markup, styles and main JavaScript code.
 4. **Middleware**: Odom allows you to use middleware for processing markup and styles.
 These middleware can either supplement or override the default processes used by Odom.
 This offers you a lot of room for you to use user-defined or third-party utilities.

 ## Quick Start